Wilmington Ten: Trial and sentencing

 At the time, the state's case against the Wilmington Ten was seen as controversial both in the state of North Carolina and in the United States.
 One witness testified that he was given a minibike in exchange for his testimony against the group.
-Another witness, Allen Hall, had a history of mental illness and had to be removed from the courthouse after recanting on the stand under cross examination.
+Another witness, Allen Hall, had a history of mental illness and had to be removed from the courthouse since he recanted on the stand under cross-examination.

 Each of the ten defendants was convicted of the charges.
-The men's sentences ranged from 29 years to 34 years for arson, considered severe punishment for a fire in which no one died.
-Ann Shepard of Auburn, New York, age 35, received 15 years as an accessory before the fact and conspiracy to assault emergency personnel.
+The men's sentences ranged from 29 years to 34 years for arson, which was considered severe punishment for a fire in which no one had died.
+Anne Sheppard of Auburn, New York, 35, received 15 years as an accessory before the fact and conspiracy to assault emergency personnel.
 The youngest of the group, Earl Vereen, was 18 years old at the time of his sentencing.
-Reverend Chavis was the oldest of the men at age 24.
+Reverend Chavis was the oldest of the men, at 24.